Wytamma/dynamic-beast/README.md

 ```

 Dynamic-beast will look for a line starting with `Operator` and extract the suggestion from the lines that follow.
 So if you make your own `.out` file (i.e. by copy-pasting the BEAST output) you need to make sure the file starts with `Operator` on the first line.

-## Explanation

-The `dynamic-beast` tool replaces all the parameter values in the XML file with the `$(id.key=value)` format.
-The value variable is the default value that was initially specified in the XML file.
-However, the value can be redefined when running a BEAST analysis by making use of the [BEAST2 definitions option](https://www.beast2.org/2021/03/31/command-line-options.html#-d) (`-D`) that allows for user specified values.

-To ensure reproducibility you should recreate static XML files of runs using dynamic parameters, this can be achieved using the `-DFout` argument e.g., `beast -D 'clockRate.c:hcv=7.9E-4' -DFout static_hcv_coal.xml dynamic_hcv_coal.xml`.